MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/automated-ingestion-pattern.md

 ### Create a scan

-[Learn how to can create credentials](/azure/purview/manage-credentials) to authenticate sources in Azure Purview before setting up and running a scan.
+[Learn how you can create credentials](/azure/purview/manage-credentials) to authenticate sources in Azure Purview before setting up and running a scan.

 Use the following API call to scan data sources: